 You will be assigned a student mailbox in the IRES department.
 It will be located in the student area near the West (Main) photocopier.
 Any mail arriving for you will be put there, so keep an eye on your mailbox!

 We host a mandatory IRES orientation and welcome-back event during the first week of classes in early September called the Annual Celebration.
 This is an excellent opportunity for you to meet the faculty and staff at IRES, as well as your RES student society members and new colleagues.
 This event is announced in the summer of each year.

-As an RES student, you have the opportunity to use a desk space on the 4th floor of the AERL building (2202 Main Mall).
-Your UBC Card will be be activated to provide you access to our building and our floor, and we will provide you with a key to your desk cabinet.
-Desk spaces will be assigned; please refer to the RES Student Desk Policy for more information about how student desk spaces are assigned.
+As a new RES student, you have the opportunity to use a desk space on the 4th floor of the AERL building (2202 Main Mall).
+Your UBC Card will be be activated to provide you access to our building and our floor.
+We will provide you with a key to your desk cabinet and we will order you a key to access the graduate student desk area, which you pick up at the UBC Bookstore.
+Please refer to the RES Student Desk Policy for more information about how student desk spaces are assigned.

-Your printer access code is requested by the RES Program Support staff, who is also your first contact for IT related questions.
-The RES Program Support staff will set up printing access for each new student.
+Your IRES printing/photocopying/scanning access code is assigned to you by the RES Program Support staff member, who is also your first contact for IT related questions.
+The RES Program Support staff member will email you instructions to follow for setting up printing access on your laptop.

 The Grad Guide for new graduate students from the Faculty of Graduate and Postdoctoral Studies website is a useful resource to check out.